joysticktv/joysticktv.github.io/developer_support.md

 * MuteUser - Allows the bot to mute another user on that streamer's chat.
 The bot CANNOT mute the streamer
 * ReceiveStreamEvents - Sends all stream events to the bot. (e.g. `Tipped`, `TipGoalMet`, `SubscriberOnlyStarted`, `StreamDroppedIn`, `GiftedSubscriptions`, `DeviceConnected`, `WheelSpinClaimed`, etc...)
 * ViewUserPresence  - Tells the bot when a user has entered or left the chat
+* ManageStreamerSettings - Read and Update certain streamer settings.
+(See the REST API below for more info.)

 > More permissions may be added later as the API is expanded